 - Stainless steel hardware

 The clamp on mount PLUSINNO rod holder gives you flexibility when it comes to placement.
 Because it clamps onto your kayak, you can put the rod holder where you want it.

 I will warn you that not all clamp-style fishing rod holders will work with your particular kayak.
 This model works best with a sit-inside kayak that has coaming to clamp to.

 The biggest benefit to this rod holder is that you don’t have to drill holes in your kayak to install it.
 You can also use it on a different kayak since it is easy to remove and replace.
 The rod holder is adjustable 360 degrees, as well as vertically.

 Another cool feature is you can attach the rod holder to other objects.
 You clamp it to the railing if you are fishing from a dock.
 You can also attach the rod holder to a sturdy object while kayaking, camping, and fishing from shore.

-The PLUSINNO fishing rod holder is very versatile and can be used on different watercraft.
+The PLUSINNO fishing rod holder is versatile and can be used on different watercrafts.
 Just make sure it will fit your kayak correctly.

 No drilling required